Home-Automation-Project/Home-Automation-Overview/media/plex/plex-info.md

 plex can be hosted on Windows, Linux, docker, certain NAS devices. https://www.plexopedia.com/plex-media-server/general/operating-system-plex/

-Due to the lighter weight nature, and to support 4k HDR tone mapping I recommend using Linux.
+Due to the lighter weight nature, and to support 4k HDR tone mapping, I recommend using Linux.

 ## Plex Installation